Benchmarking quantum simulation with neutron-scattering experiments

-When the neutrons interact with a material, they exchange energy and momentum with its microscopic degrees of freedom; therefore, measuring the scattered neutrons provides direct access to the underlying eigenstates and excitation spectra of the material.
-INS using moderated thermal and cold neutrons, typically from a reactor or spallation source, is a non-destructive experimental technique widely used to probe spin dynamics at the atomic scale.
-Evaluating the INS spectrum involves computing the magnetic neutron scattering cross-section~\cite{lovesey1984theory} ($I(q, \omega)$), which is directly related to the DSF $S(q, \omega)$, as follows.
+This quantitative comparison is grounded in the formal mapping of the simulated DSF $S(q, \omega)$ to the experimentally accessible cross-section.
+In an INS experiment, thermal and cold neutrons from reactor or spallation sources serve as a non-destructive and highly sensitive probe of spin dynamics at the atomic scale, yielding a signal that corresponds to the magnetic neutron scattering cross-section~\cite{lovesey1984theory},

-where $ q $ is the momentum transfer vector, $k_i$ and $k_f$ are the wave vectors of incident and scattered neutrons respectively, $r_0$ is the interatomic distance, $g$ is the gyromagnetic ratio, $F(q)$ is the magnetic form-factor, which depends on the isotope, and $ S(q,\omega)_{\alpha,\beta}$ is the DSF.
+In this expression, \( {\bf q} \) denotes the momentum transfer, \( k_i \) and \( k_f \) are the wave vectors of the incident and scattered neutrons, respectively, \( r_0 \) is the electron (spin) radius, $\gamma$ is the neutron gyromagnetic ratio, \( g \) is the Lande' g-factor, and \( F({\bf q}) \) is the magnetic form factor, which depends on the isotope.
+Importantly, the tensor \( S_{\alpha,\beta}({\bf q},\omega) \) encodes the spin–spin dynamical correlations of the system and fully characterizes its magnetic excitation spectrum.

-Within the framework of the fluctuation-dissipation theorem~\cite{kubo1966fluctuation}, , assuming there are no phase transitions due to the change in temperature, the DSF can be evaluated at experimentally achievable temperatures directly from the imaginary part of the retarded two-point Green’s function, \( G^R(q,\omega) \), as follows:
+Within the framework of the fluctuation-dissipation theorem~\cite{kubo1966fluctuation}, assuming the absence of any temperature-driven phase transitions, the DSF at experimentally relevant temperatures can be obtained directly from the imaginary part of the retarded Green’s function (RGF) \( G^{R}_{\alpha,\beta}({\bf q},\omega) \):

-where $n_B(\omega)$ is the Bose distribution function and is equal to 0 at $T =0$.
-This retarded Green's function (RGF) can be measured efficiently in the position and time domain, \( G^R_{\alpha,\beta}(i,j,t) \), via quantum simulations based on local unitary perturbations applied at each site in the system~\cite{baez2020dynamical}, the corresponding quantum circuit is illustrated in Figure~\ref{overview} and is described in detail in supplementary material \ref{quantum_implementation_details}.
+where \( n_B(\omega) \) is the Bose–Einstein distribution function, which vanishes at zero temperature.
+Crucially, the RGF can be evaluated efficiently in the position–time domain, \( G^{R}_{\alpha,\beta}(i,j,t) \), using quantum simulation protocols based on local unitary perturbations applied at individual lattice sites~\cite{baez2020dynamical}.
+These protocols enable the direct measurement of spatiotemporal correlation functions on quantum hardware, which are then Fourier transformed to obtain the DSF in momentum and frequency space, as shown in Fig.~\ref{overview} and detailed in Supplementary Section~\ref{quantum_implementation_details}.
+Overall, the DSF is experimentally accessible both through INS experiment on a real material and via digital quantum simulation on a programmable quantum computer.